Log Cabin Fireplaces: Your Inspiration

 If you don’t want to go the full hog and have a stuffed animal on your wall, you could consider the fireplace further up that has a painting of a stag and real antlers on either side.

 Mantle pieces are an important consideration of any fireplace design.
 Some have a stone slab protruding out of the wall; some use a log, half in, half out of the wall.

-This particular design is a favourite because it carries the craftsmanship of log cabin building through to the fireplace and uses the same join as a log cabin corner.
+This particular design is a favorite because it carries the craftsmanship of a log cabin building through to the fireplace and uses the same join as a log cabin corner.